NYC food tours with Secret Food Tours NYC

-NYC food tours with Secret Food Tours NYC – the places you’ll visit
+NYC food tours with Secret Food Tours NYC – what to expect

 When I think about New York dishes, the holy food trinity of hot dogs, pizza and bagels springs to mind.
 So, imagine my delight to find that the first stop on the tour was a popular, and local, bagel place.

 This bagel shop is one of those places that made you wish you lived in New York.
 Every type on bagel is on display, along with the range of fillings available.
 The choice of bagels is as impressive as the fillings.
 Plain, whole wheat and onion, and pumpernickel and sourdough, it can be tough choosing the right one.

 From sweet to savory, the variety of fillings are endless.
 Classic combinations include peanut butter and jelly and bacon and cheddar cream cheese.
 The braver foodies among you may be keen to try scallion tofu, strawberry tofu or Dutch apple.

 My adventurous side doesn’t activate till after midday, so I stuck to one of the classic bagel and filling combos.
 Simple yet delicious, the ‘everything’ bagel with cream cheese did its name proud.
 Doughy yet buttery soft, it’s really everything you’d want in a good quality bagel.

 Price range: $

 The only other time I’ve been in a bar/pub around 11am is when I’m back in Veneto, Italy.
 It’s normal to see enjoy a spritz pre-lunch, and there’s zero judgement!
 So, I felt quite comfortable walking into the ale house at 11.15am.